plerpsandplerps/Sprouting-Tales/_drafts/Discoveries.md

 **The World Tree** is a card zone that represents the World the Adventurers are exploring.
 The World Tree can only have faceup Discoveries in it.

-Discoveries can be connected by the black lines on their cards.
-Connected Discoveries are considered to be in the same region of the World.
-Disconnected Discoveries are in different regions of the World.
+Discoveries are connected to other Discoveries by the black lines on their card faces.
+Connected Discoveries are in the same region of the World, while disconnected Discoveries represent different regions of the World.

-At the start of a Campaign, the Guide draws nine Discoveries and picks three to place into the World Tree connected to one another.
-The Guide then returns the remaining Discoveries.
-The Guide tells a Tale for each of the placed Discoveries.

-### Traversing the World Tree

- Adventurers always exist in one of the Discoveries in the World Tree.
-When they travel by foot they can move from one Discovery to an adjacent connected Discovery in one full day's travel.

- Any Discoveries that are disconnected from the Adventurers are assumed to be separated from the current region by the Inferno.

-## Gaining Discoveries

-Players start with five Discoveries in their Roots when they create their Adventurer.
-After that point, the only way Players gain Discoveries is by Discovering during a Challenge.

 ## Sharing Discoveries